RetroPie/RetroPie-Setup/README.md

 General Usage
 -------------

-Shell script to setup Raspberry Pi (TM) with several emulators, various cores, and EmulationStation as graphical front end.
+Shell script to setup the Raspberry Pi 1 / 2 with several emulators, various cores, and EmulationStation as graphical front end.
+Bootable pre-made images are available from http://blog.petrockblock.com/retropie/ for those that want a ready to go system.

 This script is tested with the Raspbian distribution, but users have reported that it also works with RaspBMC.
 Before using the script, please **make sure that you have run the raspi-config script to extend your root file system and that your memory split is set to 192 or 128**.
 You can run the script with